dedis/columbus-united/README.md

 sudo apt-get install npm
 ```

-Rename `src/roster.ts.template` to `src/roster.ts` and replace the `<content>`
+Rename `src/roster.ts.template` to `src/roster.ts` and replace the return
 section with your roster configuration.
 You can connect to an existing conode
-runing from the DEDIS production blockchain, for example by connecting to the
+runing the DEDIS production blockchain, for example by connecting to the
-following node:
+following node (which is already configured by default in the template file):

 ```toml
 [[servers]]